iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 Iter8 enables the following use-cases.

-1. Load testing with SLO validation
+1. Load testing/SLOs with built-in metrics
-2. SLO validation
+2. A/B(/n) testing with business metrics from any backend
-3. A/B(/n) testing with business metrics
+3. SLOs with metrics from any backend
 4. Mirroring
 5. User segmentation
 6. Session affinity